mikemajara/docker-node-express-api-bullmq-starter/README.md

 Redis is not optional; it is required by BullMQ, so you will need Redis to work with Queues.

 You can get it running with very simple steps in MacOS by `brew install redis && brew services start redis`.
 This will start redis on 127.0.0.1:6379.
-Docker will too start an instance of this one too.
+Docker will also start an instance of this one too.
 - The local one doesn't need a password.
 - The one running in docker **needs a password**.
 Since Redis runs by default on [protected mode](https://redis.io/docs/manual/security/), it contains a password to access it to prevent a connection error.